dagger/dagger/docs/learn/108-cloudformation.md

 # Dagger 108: provision infrastructure on AWS

-In this guide you will learn how to automatically [provision infrastructure](https://dzone.com/articles/infrastructure-provisioning-–) on AWS, by integrating [Amazon Cloudformation](https://aws.amazon.com/cloudformation/) in your Dagger environment.
+In this guide, you will learn how to automatically [provision infrastructure](https://dzone.com/articles/infrastructure-provisioning-–) on AWS by integrating [Amazon Cloudformation](https://aws.amazon.com/cloudformation/) in your Dagger environment.

 We will start with something simple: provisioning a new bucket on [Amazon S3](https://en.wikipedia.org/wiki/Amazon_S3).
-But Cloudformation can provision almost any AWS resource; and Dagger can integrate with the full Cloudformation API.
+But Cloudformation can provision almost any AWS resource, and Dagger can integrate with the full Cloudformation API.

 ## Prerequisites